jarrettj/dinghy-lamp-stack/README.md

 Dinghy has some cool addons compared to docker machine.

+Once Dinghy has been installed, you can shutdown the docker agent running.

 ## Docker images

 I try and make use of webdevops images where I can. https://github.com/webdevops/Dockerfile